bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Yeah, I think the actual examples would be burning coins.
 So you can make an `OP_RETURN` transaction that burns your coins, doesn't send it anywhere.
 And that can be shorter than 64 bytes, but it could also be 64 bytes.
-So if you want to burn your money using a operator that is exactly 64 bytes in total, then yeah, you can do that.
+So if you want to burn your money using a `OP_RETURN` that is exactly 64 bytes in total, then yeah, you can do that.

 Speaker 0: 00:43:10